 Categorise your touchpoints

-Once you've identified your customer touchpoints, categorise them so that you can better understand the customer experience.
+Once you've identified your customer touchpoints, categorize them so that you can better understand the customer experience.
 Typically, touchpoints will fall into one of four categories:

 Products: These include software, hardware and services.
 Depending on your business, your website might fall into this category because it may be a part of your product or service.